-Disc protrusion is a common form of spinal disc deterioration that may cause neck and back pain.
-The changes occurring with the regular aging process is responsible for disc deteriorations.
-An injury commonly speeds the degenerative process.
+Disc protrusion is a common form of spinal disc deterioration that can cause neck and back pain.
+Changes occurring with the regular aging process are responsible for disc deteriorations, although an injury might speed the degenerative process.
 However, a protruding disc may go undetected unless it encroaches upon a nearby nerve.

 When functioning correctly, the spinal vertebrae are cushioned by pliable, oval-shaped “discs” that essentially act as shock absorbers for the neck and back.
-Over time, however, discs deteriorate and may bulge beyond their normal anatomic positions in the spinal column.
+Over time, however, discs deteriorate and might bulge beyond their normal anatomical positions in the spinal column.

-- With age, all body parts change.
+- With age, all body parts change, including the components of the spine.
 Discs dehydrate and lose elasticity.
 This weakens the disc and makes it more vulnerable to change.

-- The first stage following natural weakening may be classified as a disc protrusion, when the disc’s core is contained within the disc’s outer fibro-elastic wall, but it has begun pushing into the spinal column.
-Disc protrusions may involve 180 degrees or less the disc’s circumference.
+- The first stage following natural weakening may be classified as a disc protrusion, when the disc’s core that is contained within the disc’s outer fibro-elastic wall has begun pushing into the spinal column.
+Disc protrusions may involve 180 degrees or less of the disc’s circumference.

 - The next stage of disc deterioration is often a bulging disc, when the disc’s inner material, called nucleus pulposus, moves further around the disc circumference beyond its normal parameters as it pushes into the disc’s fibro-elastic outer wall, called the annulus fibrosus, creating a bulge.
 A bulging disc is said to involve more than half (more than 180 degrees) of the disc’s circumference.

-It is important to remember, however, that different health care providers may use terms like “bulging disc,” “disc protrusion,” and “herniated disc” interchangeably, so you may want to ask for clarification if these terms are discussed during your diagnosis.
+- It is important to remember that different health care providers may use terms like “bulging disc,” “disc protrusion,” and “herniated disc” interchangeably, so you may want to ask for clarification if these terms are discussed during your diagnosis.

-The spinal canal is home to the spinal cord and dozens of nerve roots that branch off the spinal cord, exit the spine, and continue to the bodily area they serve.
-When a disc protrudes into the limited space of the spinal canal, the disc place compressive pressure upon, irritate, or otherwise interfere with a nerve root or the spinal cord.
-It is this nerve compression that causes disc protrusion symptoms, including:
+The spinal canal is home to the spinal cord and dozens of nerve roots that branch off the spinal cord, exit the spine and continue to the bodily area they serve.
+When a disc protrudes into the limited space of the spinal canal, the disc might place compressive pressure on, irritate or otherwise interfere with a nerve root or the spinal cord.
+It is this nerve compression that causes the most serious disc protrusion symptoms, including:

 - Local, chronic neck and back pain